 Learn about extracting dye from natural sources & be guided through the dye process step-by-step using pure wool yarn from British farmers or oeko-tex certified cotton fabric.
-Includes a visit to our natural dye garden to harvest seasonal dye plants.

 Cost £75 per person.
 Maximum group size per workshop: 4 people.